This post was most recently updated on December 29th, 2021.2 min read.

 While Visual Studio doesn’t have a template for it out-of-the-box, you can just create an empty file, copy-paste the template below into it and replace the node values with your own:

-If you’re using something else than .NET Framework 4.5, please adjust the values accordingly.
+If you’re using something else than .NET 6.0 (like maybe .NET Framework, still), please adjust the values accordingly.

 This file needs to be committed to Azure DevOps with your project.
 While it’s not (to my knowledge, anyway) a requirement to have the file named like the project, I’d consider it a good practice to name your nuspec file like this: “[yourprojectname].nuspec“